VIAT-Blog-Dec-1_2-GC-5-Secrets-to-a-Successful-BIM-Execution-Plan-1

 Include Project Reference Information

-Your plan should also include essential project reference information, such as alignment points and installation benchmarks, to align the model with actual field conditions.
+Your BIM execution plan should also include essential project reference information, such as alignment points and installation benchmarks, to align the model with actual field conditions.
 Establish an order of precedence for documents to resolve any discrepancies between the spec book and drawings.

 Model Quality Control Procedures

-Explain what aspects of model quality you’ll check—and why.
+In your BIM execution plan, explain what aspects of model quality you’ll check—and why.
 Being specific about quality control procedures and their purpose helps everyone get on the same page and motivates them to do their part.

 As for quality assurance, be clear about your expectations and what you’ll be checking to encourage your team to ensure the model is correct the first time.
 Remember, quality assurance helps your project more than quality control.